The term "leather" is broad and used to describe many different types of leather, some of which aren’t genuine leather at all.

 Split-grain leather

 Split-grain leather is the bottom layer of the leather, and is often suede.
 It has the top layer of the leather removed, and is generally thin and flexible.
 It should be treated carefully, as suede can be damaged if exposed to moisture.
-If you are cleaning suede, be sure to use Leather Honey Suede & Nubuck Cleaner.
-It is specifically formulated for softer leathers like suede and nubuck.
+If you are cleaning suede, be sure to use Leather Honey Suede & Nubuck Care Kit.
+It includes everything you need to clean and care for suede and nubuck.

 Genuine leather

 Genuine leather is a catch-all phrase to refer to all types of real leather, but it is also used to refer to the bottom layer of leather that is processed to be thin and smooth.
-Top-grain, full-grain and split-grain leather are higher quality than genuine leather.
+Top-grain, full-grain and split-grain are higher quality types of leather than genuine leather.

 Bonded leather